github-fun/commands/README.md

 ### Step 0.2: Opening a terminal

 The terminal allows you to interact with programs on your computer in a precise and powerful way.
+We will use it for everything in this workshop.

 ![PACSPull Plugin](/images/set-up/cli-fun.png)

 #### Linux